niuers/Learning-From-Data-A-Short-Course/learning from data_a short course/readme.md

 What are the advantages of using SGD?
 What does SGD work at all?
 What's the convergence speed between GD and SGD?
 * Why fixed rate learning rate GD works?
 * How does feature transformation affect the VC dimension?
+* What are the advantages and disadvantages of feature transformation?